 “It was just a very clear choice that moving to Zendesk Support would allow us to do that and reduce a lot of the headaches we were having,” he said.
 “Support was a system we could grow with—which was really important.”

 Robichaud ended up completely rebuilding Coursera’s support infrastructure, adopting Support both for external customer support as well as for the company’s internal IT help desk.
-His team also created two Help Centers, giving both learners and the company’s partners dedicated self-service destinations packed with quality content.
+His team also created two help centers using Zendesk Guide, giving both learners and the company’s partners dedicated self-service destinations packed with quality content.

 “The forums have provided a transparent, open place where people can discuss issues or ask questions about the product and use the community as a resource rather than rely on 1-to-1 support, which can sometimes take longer,” Robichaud said.

 As one might expect, Coursera’s total ticketing volume has steadily increased alongside the number of students enrolled in its courses.
-Without the Help Center and community forums, Robichaud estimated that their ticket volume would be 20 percent higher than it is today.
-“Help Center has had a significant impact on us,” he said.
+Without the help center and community forums, Robichaud estimated that their ticket volume would be 20 percent higher than it is today.
+“Guide has had a significant impact on us,” he said.

 Zendesk’s “very rich APIs” have also made a difference, Robichaud said.
 For example, the team created a lightweight integration to alert the support team whenever there was a volume increase over a certain threshold.
 The team has been able to view historical data stored in Coursera’s data warehouse to better understand trends about days and times when volume spikes above average.

 “Support has allowed us to be much more proactive and to dive in and understand the root cause of a volume increase—whether it’s an outage, a bug, or something else.
 “It’s an added value to the operations team, but also for our engineering teams, since we’re now able to surface bugs and issues much faster.”